sateesi/pingone/README.md

 copy frontend\env.example frontend\.env
 ```

+**⚠️ Important**: All environment variables are now required.
+The application will fail to start if any required variables are missing.

 Update the following in both `.env` and `frontend\.env`:
 - `PINGONE_CLIENT_ID` - Your PingOne application client ID
 - `PINGONE_CLIENT_SECRET` - Your PingOne application client secret